jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 * Save `clk_gen.v`.

-* Select the Hierarchy tab, expand the wave_gen > clk_gen_i0 hierarchy and verify that clk_core.xci is in the hierarchy.
+* Select the Hierarchy tab, expand *wave_gen > clk_gen_i0 hierarchy* and verify that clk_core.xci is in the hierarchy.
 The IP has a bordered yellow square icon next to it.

 <div align=center><img src="imgs/3_5.png" alt="drawing" width="400"/></div>